Railway tire: Causes of damage

-The most usual cause of damage is drag braking on severe gradients.
-Because the brake blocks apply directly on the tire, it is heated up, relaxing the interference fit.
-It is not feasible to fit the tire with such a heavy interference as to eliminate this risk entirely, and the retaining ring will ensure that the tire can only rotate on the wheel center, maintaining its alignment.
-In rare instances the rotation could be so severe as to wear the retaining ring down till it breaks, which could result in derailment.
+The most usual cause of tire damage is drag braking on severe gradients.
+Because the brake blocks are applied directly on to the tire, it can heat up enough to relax the interference fit.
+It is not feasible to fit the tire with such a heavy interference as to eliminate that risk entirely, and the retaining ring will ensure that the tire can only rotate on the wheel center, maintaining its alignment.
+In rare instances, the rotation can be so severe that it wears the retaining ring down until it breaks, which could result in derailment.

-Severe braking or low adhesion may stop the rotation of the wheels while the vehicle is still moving can cause a flat spot on the tire and localized heat damage to the tire material.
+Severe braking or low adhesion may stop the rotation of the wheels while the vehicle is still moving, causing flat spot on the tire and localized heat damage to the tire material.